dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

 The initial plan I had, was to simulate exactly the same workflow that we had using the standard LAMP setup.
-So I create basic Docker images for Apache, MySQL and PHP and because at that time there was no official tool that could manage those services running in a separate containers as a single service, I create a simple shell script for that as well, which basically allowed user to start, stop and retsart the services.
+So I create basic Docker images for Apache, MySQL and PHP and because at that time there was no tool known to me that could manage those services running in a separate containers as a single service, I create a simple shell script for that as well, which basically allowed user to start, stop and retsart the services on his own without knowing Docker at all.

-Fast forward to a couple weeks I had a setup that I was happy with.
-I replaced my development environment completely to Docker.
+Fast forward to a couple of weeks I had a setup that I was personally happy with.
+Either Drupal 6 and 7 projects were working fine on that environment.

+So I replaced my development environment completely with Docker.

+But because the plan was to ultimately replace standard LAMP setups for other developers as well, I still had some work to do, beacuse the current setup required you to know Docker too much.

+So yeah, I started working on resolving these issues.

+The first and the most critical issue was Drush.
+How to use Drush in a relatively comfortable way with containers.

 because I didn't what to introduce lots of changes to other developers.